lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Keyboard Setups/Project Oracle/README.md

 2. Place the "Game" folder inside of "Steam\steamapps\common\dota 2 beta" and overwrite.

-3. IMPORTANT: Open the "Game" folder in the location you just placed it and double-click the "CreateSymbolicLinks.bat" file to run it.
-If you skp this step, in-game build guides will NOT work.

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.

 5. Reboot your computer or run the .exe you chose from step 1 manually.